JuanhurtM/Proyect-Front-and-Back-whit-MongoDB/README.md

 ABSTRACT English
 --------------------------------------------------------------------------------------------------------------------------

-This project is more than anything to understand the logic of how to link views with models and controllers, through the use of Javascript, NodeJS, Handlebars and MongoDB.
+The main objective of the project is understand the logic of how to link views with models and controllers, through the use of Javascript, NodeJS, Handlebars and MongoDB.

 --------------------------------------------------------------------------------------------------------------------------
 VARIABLES AND FILES TO TAKE INTO ACCOUNT